Author: Hip Videos

 As part of Cabrini’s mission to provide high-quality, accessible care for all, Cabrini has partnered with the Sporting Chance Foundation to cover the costs associated with the hospital stay to accommodate operations for two Sporting Chance recipients.

 The Sporting Chance Foundation helps aspiring young indigenous athletes to fulfil their sporting dreams following a significant musculoskeletal injury by helping to provide access to the necessary surgery to get them back to their sport.
-The surgeons, Dr Scott Tulloch and Dr Daevyd Rodda, will perform the surgeries pro bono, and anaesthetist David Brewster will also provide his services pro bono.
+The surgeon, Dr Scott Tulloch will perform the surgeries pro bono, and anaesthetist David Brewster will also provide his services pro bono.
 Travel, accommodation and rehabilitation following the surgeries will be covered by the Sporting Chance Foundation.

 Two young indigenous female rugby players from Queensland, 16-year-old Genesis Ngeru and 14-year-old Stevie Smith, will receive anterior cruciate ligament (ACL) surgery at Cabrini to get them back on their feet.